What is Emacs?

 There are codes to support some types of older machines running special operating systems developed by the manufacturer; however, in most cases, we still do not know if it works.

-The precise reference is the MACHINES file distributed with GNU Emacs.
-This file also lists the specific requirements required to compile GNU Emacs on such systems.
+The precise reference is the MACHINES file distributed with this editor.
+This file also lists the specific requirements needed to compile Emacs on such systems.

-GNU Emacs can be obtained from http://ftp.gnu.org/pub/gnu/emacs/ or a GNU mirror.
-GNU Emacs development resources are available in the CVS repository hosted at savannah.gnu.org.
+Emacs is available from the GNU.org web address or a GNU mirror.
+Its development sources are available in the CVS repository hosted at savannah.gnu.org.

 Certification